chris-short/devopsish.com/content/firehose/index.md

 +++

-If you've ever read DevOps'ish or saw Suggested Reads from me on social media, this is where they are all saved.
-New links shared to [Raindrop.io](https://raindrop.io/ChrisShort/dev-ops-ish-firehose-15805349) would get baked into the newsletter every week.
-Not only that, new links meant the automation to send them out via social media was triggered as well.
+If you've ever read DevOps'ish or saw Suggested Reads from me on social media, [this](https://raindrop.io/ChrisShort/dev-ops-ish-firehose-15805349) is where they are all saved.

-Since the newsletter is no more and social media platforms are getting very flaky, I'll share the news feed here in case I leave whatever social media site you followed me on.
-[The **RSS** feed](https://bg.raindrop.io/rss/public/15805349) is also available.
+Since social media platforms are getting very flaky (Twitter, Reddit, etc.), I'll share the news feed here in case I leave whatever social media site you followed me on.
+There is also an [**RSS** feed](https://bg.raindrop.io/rss/public/15805349).

 {{< raindrop >}}